 The costs of arranging large trades in these products can be particularly high if the desired shares or units are not readily available in the market.
 In which case, buyers must raise prices to encourage sellers to sell to them, and sellers must lower prices to encourage buyers to buy from them.
 These price concessions can make trading large blocks of fund shares very expensive.

-Investors in open-end mutual funds generally do not face these costs, although they may have to pay a purchase fee or a redemption fee to the fund if the fund has such fees.
+Investors in open-end mutual funds generally do not face these costs, although they may have to pay purchase or redemption fees to the fund if the fund has such fees.
 For funds without such fees, the complete absence of transaction costs can be very attractive to investors, especially large investors.

 In fact, these open-end funds do incur transaction costs when they issue shares or redeem shares for cash.
 The funds incur these costs when they buy additional securities for their portfolios following cash deposits and sell securities from their portfolios to generate cash for redemptions.
 Fortunately, on any given day, deposits often offset redemptions so that the fund may not have to trade its portfolio much.
 Funds also maintain cash balances so that deposits and redemptions received one day may offset redemptions and deposits received the next day.